5 Top Mobile Apps for the BlindPublished on

 5 of the Best Mobile Apps for Users who are Blind or Visually Impaired

 Apps have made life easier for many people living with blindness or a visual impairment.
 Being able to read things that are only in visual print, was a task that might have required a non-sighted person to seek the help of another.
 But apps in combination with the ever growing presence of technology grant people new ways of reading things and doing really anything.
 We learn to read with our ears and write with our voices.

 Voice-over features on smartphones are a game changer.
 They grant the same access to the digital world to nonsighted users like everyone else.
 In turn, it seems that more people realize that blind people matter too.
 Microsoft pushed for more accessible versions of Windows.
 Netflix adopted audio description technology for its programs.
 And, everywhere we look, we’re redefining the definition of “to look”.
 People are people no matter how they “see”.
 And, apps are helping people level the playing field and be more independent.
 We’re going to focus on 5 mobile apps for the blind that have really made a difference.

-2. KNFB Reader App: Reads Virtually Any Text Aloud
+2. OneStep Reader App: Reads Virtually Any Text Aloud

-The KNFB Reader converts printed text into high-quality speech to provide accurate, fast, and efficient access to both single and multiple page documents with the tap of a button on the iPhone.
+The OneStep Reader converts printed text into high-quality speech to provide accurate, fast, and efficient access to both single and multiple-page documents with the tap of a button on the iPhone.
 [Learn More]

 3. TapTapSee: Identify Objects Through Photos